Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 Branco, as a legal advisor, had visited Assange at the Ecuadorian Embassy, particularly in relation to [an attempt to seek asylum in France](https://archive.is/Gw9xf).
 Since November 21st, Branco has been [sharing surveillance footage](https://web.archive.org/web/20191201134220/https:/twitter.com/anatolium/status/1197500181291393024?lang=en) of the embassy that had been made available through [the exposure of Spanish security company **UC Global**](https://archive.is/LXlzc).
 According to the French online journal [**Mediapart**](https://archive.is/DKUgP), Branco plans to file a compliant. "[Not one, but dozens of hours of meetings filmed, recorded and transmitted daily to the CIA.
 Including in the kitchen.
 Meetings protected by attorney-client privilege](https://web.archive.org/web/20191201134656/https://twitter.com/anatolium/status/1200746603289677826?lang=en)," he explained.

+Reilly would continue to reference the allegations against Appelbaum and [Assange](https://archive.is/Csns1).

+> ÖPNV-Mitarbeiter, die Unterstützung von Die Zeit wollen: Tut mir leid, sie unterstützen nur Vergewaltiger.
+[Public transport employees who want support from Die Zeit: Sorry, they only support rapists.]
+>
+> -- Karen Reilly [@akareilly](https://archive.is/LJCeJ) (September 29th 2020)

+On October 3rd, during the seventh annual [Hackers Congress](https://digital-totality.hcpp.cz/) at Paralelni Polis, [Appelbaum](https://youtu.be/9Yolhny77BQ?t=7421) again spoke about Assange's case, the grand jury, and the fallout from the **Tor Project**:

+> For example, to give you an idea of his character: when I understood that the grand jury wanted me to testify against Julian Assange, I called Julian and I told him.
+I told him, "I have been told that if I do not testify against you, they will come and extradite me from Europe, and I will probably die in an American prison or be locked up indefinitely," as Chelsea Manning at the time was.
+I told him, "I have not been home in many years.
+I do not want to do this."
+>
+> You would expect a selfish jerk to do something like telling me what to do in that situation, something that is in his best interest.
+But that's not what he did.
+He made a moral appeal, not to me but to the standard that we should all set.
+He said, "The Tor Project has taken away your reputation and name.
+They have tried to say that you have no right to speak in public anymore, that you have no moral standing, that you are nobody, that you are nothing.
+And now the Department of Justice has given you a chance to show the world who you really are.
+So it's up to you to decide what choice you want to make.
+It's up to you to decide what you want to live with, and what you can't live with."

 ### Replacement of Tor Project Board Members

 On July 13th 2016, the **Tor Project** [announced](https://archive.is/IU6S7) that it would be [replacing all seven members on the board of directors](https://archive.is/L1iIh) "in keeping with its commitment to the best possible health of the organization."
 The statement was [written by the outgoing board](https://archive.is/vVYc0#selection-75.2-75.56) and [posted as a press release](https://archive.is/vVYc0#selection-75.57-75.133) by [Krauss](https://archive.is/yxqlC#selection-471.0-471.57).
 Though Dingledine and Mathewson stepped down from the board, they will "[continue in their roles as co-founders of the Tor Project, leading Tor's technical research and development](https://archive.is/L1iIh#selection-143.0-143.404)."